BR British Rail Crimson & Cream

 locomotives and once multiple unit stock) making them unique in this respect.

-This facilitated their use (in pairs) hauling ‘water trains’ between Dover and
+This facilitated their use (in pairs) hauling ‘water trains’

-Ramsgate, these running about 1984 during a water shortage and took water from
+between Dover and Ramsgate, these running about 1984 during a water shortage

-a well on BR property at Dover for use in the carriage washing plant at
+and took water from a well on BR property at Dover for use in the carriage

 With